Signage: Role and function of signage

-Signs may be used in exterior spaces or on-premise locations.
+Signs may be used in exterior spaces or on-premises locations.
 Signs used on the exterior of a building are often designed to encourage people to enter and on the interior to encourage people to explore the environment and participate in all that the space has to offer.
 Any given sign may perform multiple roles simultaneously.
 For example, signage may provide information, but may also serve to assist customers navigate their way through a complex service or retail environment.

 Signage conventions

 Pictograms

 Pictograms are images commonly used to convey the message of a sign.
 In statutory signage, pictograms follow specific sets of colour, shape and sizing rules based on the laws of the country in which the signage is being displayed.
 For example, In UK and EU signage, the width of a sign's pictogram must be 80% the height of the area it is printed to.
-In the US, in order to comply with the ADA Accessibility Guidelines, the same pictogram must be located within its own defined field, with raised characters and braille located beneath the field.
+In the US, to comply with the ADA Accessibility Guidelines, the same pictogram must be located within its own defined field, with raised characters and braille located beneath the field.

 For a pictogram to be successful it must be recognizable across cultures and languages, even if there is no text present.
 Following standard color and shape conventions increases the likelihood that the pictogram and sign will be universally understood.